graevy/graevy.github.io/content/posts/internet.md

 ### <a name="games"></a>[Games](#navigation)

 Don't torrent these off of trackers; there's a bounty ecosystem where people donate to reputable game crackers[^12].
-Two of the most reputable crackers are [fitgirl](https://fitgirl-repacks.site)[^1] and [dodi](https://dodi-repacks.site)[^1].
+Two of the most reputable repackers are [fitgirl](https://fitgirl-repacks.site)[^1] and [dodi](https://dodi-repacks.site)[^1].
 If they don't have what you're looking for, go search [the CrackWatch subreddit](https://old.reddit.com/r/CrackWatch) to find a reputable cracker who does.

 ### <a name="books"></a>[Books/academic papers](#navigation)

 [libgen](https://gen.lib.rus.ec) is the best[^1].
 [Myanonamouse](https://www.myanonamouse.net/) is a good private tracker for books that will let you in after a technical interview.
 The [piracy megathread](https://www.reddit.com/r/Piracy/wiki/megathread/reading_material_and_elearning) maintains a list of book trackers; these are always coming and going.
 A filetype search[^3] with pdf, mobi, epub, etc. extensions is a last resort.

-For papers specifically, check libgen, then [sci-hub](https://sci-hub.se/) (mediocre uptime; blame the lawsuits), then [academictorrents](https://academictorrents.com/), then the [piracy megathread](https://www.reddit.com/r/Piracy/wiki/megathread/reading_material_and_elearning), then...just email paper authors and they'll usually send you a copy.
+For papers specifically, check [libgen](https://gen.lib.rus.ec), then [sci-hub](https://sci-hub.se/) (mediocre uptime; blame the lawsuits), then [academictorrents](https://academictorrents.com/), then the [piracy megathread](https://www.reddit.com/r/Piracy/wiki/megathread/reading_material_and_elearning), then...just email paper authors and they'll usually send you a copy.
 You might be able to find a non-paywalled copy on google scholar.
 Extensions like Bypass Paywalls Clean or Unpaywall have historically been bad at papers.

 Have some junk text to make footnotes better[^50]